 *** Special note on NTS***

-Please note that unlike most states, NTS approved by California State Board is valid for 9 months counting from the date of NTS issuance.
-For details, please refer to the CPA exam handbook below.
+Unlike most states, NTS approved by CA State Board is valid for 9 months (instead of 6 months) counting from the date of NTS issuance.
+The Exam Handbook has the details.

-CPE is required for license holders.
-Please click here for California CPA CPE requirements.
+CPE required for license holders.
+Click here for California CPA CPE requirements.